gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - If CodePipeline fails a stage, your pipeline stops and you can get info in the console
 - AWS CloudTrail can be used to audit AWS API calls
 - If pipeline can't perform an action (e.g., can't deploy to Elastic Beanstalk), make sure the IAM service role for the pipeline has enough permissions (i.e., policy is incorrect or incomplete)

+## CodeBuild

+- Fully managed build service
+- Alternative to build tool like Jenkins
+- Continuous scaling (no servers to manage or provision -- no build queue)
+- As you have build requests coming in, CodeBuild goes ahead and build for you -- no waiting
+- You pay per time it takes to complete the build
+- Leverages Docker under the hood for reproducible build
+- Possibility to extend capabilities leveraging our own Docker images
+- Secure: integration with KMS for encryption of build artifacts, IAM for build permissions, and VPC for network security, CloudTrail for API calls logging